Introducing Feminist Theology

 Often we at WATER are asked,

-There is no easy definition, we say laughing.
+There is no easy definition, we say, laughing.
 Feminist theology is a highly diverse “umbrella” term, and we revel in the diversity.
-Before attempting to answer to the question above, there are a few things you should know.
+Before attempting to answer the question above, there are a few things you should know.

 First, there are many different theologies (explorations of divine and human realities).
 Some write about god/s/ess and spirituality; others write about religion, engage tradition or sacred texts; others might reject or bend the term “theology” altogether.
 Some theologies deal with religious beliefs directly – such as exploring the effects of divine metaphors like “Father God” – others might use theological tools to explore specific areas of study – for example, religious ecofeminist ethics.
 Some scholars study religion from the outside in an analytical fashion, while others engage from the inside through personal spiritual quests.

 Second, there are many feminisms* informed by many traditions, persuasions, and contexts.
 The boundaries are fuzzy.
 Some thinkers who are considered ‘inside’ the umbrella may even reject the label “feminist,” but are still vital to the field.
 Feminism/s are a grand conversation, and feminist theology is informed by feminist theory.
 Therefore, there is no such thing as a singular feminist theology in a pluralistic** world.
 Within the umbrella of “feminist theology,” there is an amazing range of conversations on a wide variety of subjects.
 So, generally speaking, feminist theology includes any voice that seeks the full equality and validation of women’s perspectives or those of all marginalized persons in regard to religious spaces.

 Third, feminist theology spans world religions and time.
 It is not only Christians or Jewish scholars who do this kind of work.
 Feminist theological work happens in virtually all faith traditions.
 It has been influenced by, and developed over the course of history, and is constantly evolving.